Find a Part Now

 European market - the Chrysler GTS

-After some years of absence, Chrysler officially started offering some models under its own brand on the European market from April 1988 on.
-One of them was the "Chrysler GTS", which in fact was a rebadged version of the Dodge Lancer ES.
+After some years of absence, Chrysler officially started offering some models under its brand on the European market from April 1988.
+One of them was the "Chrysler GTS", which was a rebadged version of the Dodge Lancer ES.
 Sales figures were moderate.

 Third generation coupe/convertible (1987–1995)